bgamari/monoidal-containers/README.md

 ## Important Note

-This library is desinged to be a drop-in replacement for `Data.Map` and similar.
+This library is designed to be a drop-in replacement for `Data.Map` and similar.
 Absolutely no other semantic changes are introduced in functions like `fromList` or `insert`.
 They are still left-biased like `Data.Map`'s.
 The only difference is in instances for `Semigroup`.